 Many colleges and universities have embraced solar power to help achieve their sustainability goals, climate action plans and renewable energy targets.
-This movement has been driven primarily by student demand, rising awareness among institutions that fiscal and environmental responsibility go hand-in-hand, and the understanding that addressing climate change is a critical part of an educational institution’s mission.

 Energy generation is the main source of greenhouse gas emissions for most institutions, according to the Association for the Advancement of Sustainability in Higher Education (AASHE).
 Along with decreasing their impact on climate change, colleges can save money and insulate themselves from ever-increasing utility rates by implementing conservation measures and choosing renewable sources of energy.